hsadoqi/online-se-pt-050420/README.md

 | Sinatra Demo Pt.
 4: Update, Delete, and Protecting Resources | [Video](https://youtu.be/8rvCpGrvT1E) | [Code](https://github.com/betalantz/sinatra_blog_demo)
 | Sinatra Demo Pt.
 5: Bonus features-error messaging | [Video](https://youtu.be/yBxrAh97AMg)

-##### Next week:

-Project Week 2
-1. Finish your project
-2. [Schedule your review](https://go.oncehub.com/StructuredProgramsinatraProjectReviews) (Do NOT schedulue your review until you've submitted your project on Learn.co.
-Do NOT use the scheduling link on Learn.co, which is for Self-Paced)
-I am on the Sinatra review team, but I should be the reviewer-of-last-resort for this cohort.
-If you get me when scheduling, try your best to schedule with another instructor first.
-Slack me if you're having trouble finding slots and we'll try to get more time added to the calendar.

 ### Week 14: Aug 3, 2020
 #### This week's focus: Sinatra: ActiveRecord